Drug Testing: What You Need to Know

 In the case of Drake M, 149 Cal.Rptr.3d 875, the Court reversed the trial Court’s decision to remove the children from father’s care when it was proven that father used marijuana at least four hours prior to seeing the children.
 In making its decision, the Court found that the Court had not been provided sufficient evidence that father was still under the influence of marijuana and unable to care for the children.
 The issue with this standard of course is how does one prove that the parent is ‘under the influence’ of marijuana?
 Unlike alcohol consumption, there is no set limit or test to prove whether a parent is over or under the “legal” limit.
 Hopefully, with time, the family courts will finesse this issue.

-Here at Mello & Pickering, LLP with over 30 years combined experience, we know the ins and outs of the custody and divorce process and can make sure that your divorce is resolved as easily and efficiently as possible.
+Here at Mello & Pickering, LLP with 35+ years combined experience, we know the ins and outs of the custody and divorce process and can make sure that your divorce is resolved as easily and efficiently as possible.
 We have successfully assisted many clients in their request for drug testing, as well as assisted clients in opposing unwarranted requests for drug testing.